VAWGG/cochan-1/README.md

   closeOutput: true, // close the output channel when the iterator is exhausted
   bufferSize: 0, // what buffer size to use when creating output channel
   sendRetval: false, // whether to send the last value of iterator (when state.done == true)
-  async: false, // allow async iteration (see next section for this and the rest of options)
+  async: false // allow async iteration (see next section for details) })
-  asyncRunner: thenableRunner,
-  getAsyncRunnableType: thenableRunner.getRunnableType
-})
 ```